pass-culture/data-gcp/docs/index.md

 # Documentation

-Welcome to the Pass Culture Data Documentation, your resource for understanding the data, API integrations, and cultural projects aimed at increasing cultural accessibility for youth in France.
+Welcome to the Pass Culture Data Documentation

 # Data Analytics